Level: Beginner to Intermediate

 - The most common data challenges in the era of big data and cloud computing

 - The methods and infrastructure changes required to support the enormous growth in new data sources and alternative data content

-- Tactics for managing data movement within (and outside) of your company; for reviewing tooling to simplify and automate data access and usage; for positioning users as stakeholders in data improvement processes (quality, correction, monitoring, etc.); for delivering (or deferring) data self-sufficiency; and for managing data content at the enterprise, organization, and user levels
+- Tactics for managing data movement within (and outside of) of your company; for reviewing tooling to simplify and automate data access and usage; for positioning users as stakeholders in data improvement processes (quality, correction, monitoring, etc.); for delivering (or deferring) data self-sufficiency; and for managing data content at the enterprise, organization, and user levels

 - Aligning your company’s data needs with their tactical business priorities